|

 A bibliographic record describes a referenced work in sufficient

-detail that it may be cited to accepted standards of scholarly
+detail that it may be cited to accepted standards of scholarly and

-and professional clarity.
-The record format permits annotation
+professional clarity.
+The record format permits annotation and

-plain text sequence of fields, one per line, each consisting of a
+text sequence of fields, one per line, each consisting of a

 percent sign %, an alphanumeric character classifying it, one